 Since I’ve started Garage Gym Reviews, I’ve always been asked questions about the best squat rack or the best dumbbells.
 More recently, people want to know what manual treadmills to put in their home gyms.
 Generally speaking, this is a pretty pricey purchase and one that people want to get right.

 I decided to compile my top favorites after running, walking, sprinting, and doing HIIT treadmill workouts on quite a few.
-If you’re interested in seeing both my favorite electric treadmills and non-motorized treadmills, check out my best treadmills for a home gym piece.
+If you’re interested in seeing both my favorite electric treadmills and non-motorized treadmills, check out my best treadmills for a home gym piece, compiled after testing more than 60 treadmills on the market.

 We take treadmill reviews very seriously here at Garage Gym Reviews, so much so that I and my team have spent more than a day personally running on the manual treadmills you see here and many more that didn’t end up making the cut.
 We do this to give you a first-hand account of how it feels to run on each one, so you have all the information you need before making a purchase.